 Kodachadri is located in Shimoga district and is perhaps one of the most spoken-about trails in Karnataka.
 The temples of Sri Mookambika at Kollur, some 21 km from Kodachadri, of Adi Shankara and of goddess Mookambika beckon to tourists all year round.
-Given that most of these temples are nestled in misty dense forests, with pleasantly cool surroundings, it’s no surprise that people throng to them from all over the world.
+Most of these temples are nestled in misty dense forests, with pleasantly cool surrounding.
+Therefore it’s no surprise that people throng to them from all over the world.

 How to do the trek

 There are numerous trails to reach the peak.
 Trails like Karekatte, which are simple, taking you through gently ascending forests and grasslands, while others from Sampekatte or Marakuttaka via Hidlumane falls are steep and rough; you might need to ape your way up holding onto grass roots and finding your route to the top.

 To reach Karekatte: If you are coming from Bangalore, you can take a bus to Kollur directly and alight at Karekatte gate, the starting point of the trek.
 Karekatte is after Nittur, on the Nittur-Kollur road.